 Again our small delegation is welcomed graciously, this time with song.
 We observe the opening ritual of the meeting – the diligent taking of attendance, reporting, counting, and recounting of the amounts saved in their two accounts: one for health expenses and one for income-generating activities.

-One at a time, every woman rises and brings her contribution, 100 FCFA, or about $0.18.
+Then, one at a time, every woman rises and brings her contribution, 100 FCFA, or about $0.18.
 The status of loans is reported.
 The funds are counted, recounted, and reported to the group to be held in the collective memory.
 At the beginning of their next meeting, the group will be asked how much should be in the accounts.
 The funds will be counted and the numbers will agree.

 - How many of you have used the health fund for yourself or one of your family members?
 About 80% of hands go up.